 Two front pockets carry the included 500-milliliter soft flasks.
 These are oriented lower on the body and have attached drinking straws to allow for sipping on the go without having to remove the flask.
 The flasks have rather small openings, which we found to be inconvenient for refilling, especially if using an electrolyte powder or drink mix.
 Two stretch pockets over the flask pockets are nicely expandable and can fit a cellphone, gels, and other smaller items.

 The rear compartment can fit a two-liter bladder (not included) and utilizes two pull-tight straps on the shoulders to compress the bladder, securing it and preventing movement and bouncing.
-There are two additional pockets across the lower rear of the pack, both with zipper closures to keep items secure.
+Two zippered pockets along the lower rear of the pack provide secure storage.
 These overlie each other and can be difficult to reach with the pack on, making them less convenient than an open-ended kangaroo-style pocket.
 One of these compartments has a zipper opening on the bottom, which could lead to gear falling out if it is not fully zipped.
 The cinch system eliminates pocket space under the arms, reducing storage capacity there.

 The trekking pole attachment sits diagonally across the front of the pack, which can interfere with the storage pockets and may not be comfortable for runners with narrow builds or larger chests.